buzzqw/TUS/OBSS/markdown-separati/en/37-description-of-magic-items.md

 **Requirements:** Create Magic Items 2, Earth List

-This ability in case of a critical allows counting the number of 6s rolled, increasing it by 1.
+This ability on a critical allows counting the number of 6s rolled, increasing it by 1.
 Only piercing or slashing **weapons** can be Keen.

 ### Wings of Flying